skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **lcdftb** *(boolean)* - Default: *False*

   When **lcdftb** is set to *True*, long-range corrected (LC) functional is added to DFTB/SSR.
-  To deal with the excited states properly, it is recommended to use LC funtional for DFTB/SSR calculation.
+  To deal with the excited states properly, it is recommended to use LC funtionals for DFTB/SSR calculations.
   In this case, the corresponding slater-koster files must be used.
 Check the **sk_path** carefully.

 \